-Also noted were new emerging seedlings of several invasive species; Shortpod Mustard (Hirshfeldia incana).
-Yellow Star Thistle (Centaurea solstitialis) reseededand continues to be problematic.
-It was recommended maintenance personnel work on removing these before they flower and seed.
-In Q2 maintenance worked on removing invasive species but it was also noted the interior of the deck still needed to be weeded.
-Also noted were to identify native species prior to any invasive removals In addition, the majority of the Coast Live Oaks at the PM 10 berm have recovered from fire damage in 2020.
+It was recommended maintenance personnel work on flagging and removing nonnatives before they flower and seed.
+In Q1, minimal maintenance work was done on removing invasive species and it was also noted the interior of the deck still needed to be weeded.
+Also noted was to identify native species prior to any invasive removals.
+In addition, the majority of the Coast Live Oaks at the PM 10 berm have recovered from fire damage in 2020.